In this post we will cover what slow living is, and how to get started.

 Turning a routine into a ritual is about bringing intention, awareness and engagement to the task.

 A ritual (or ceremony) is defined as emphasizing careful attention to form and detail.
-When parts of our routines are approached as rituals, we bring a sense of meaning and significance to the task.
+When parts of our routines are approached as rituals, we bring a sense of meaning and significance to the task, and begin to recognize them as the simple pleasures of life.

 Any activity within your usual routine in which you find yourself daydreaming or 'checking out' is a great opportunity for creating a ritual.